--Did you see any difference in your cats after starting to raw fed them?
+-Did you see any difference in your cats after starting to raw feed them?

 Yes!
 So much more energy, they play now like when they were kittens.
 They have shinier coats, a much less smelly litter box.
 My eldest cat with kidney issues stopped showing signs of decline and has been healthy.

-- What are the pro and cons of raw feeding for you?
+- What are the pros and cons of raw feeding for you?

 The pros are that it’s undeniably a more natural and healthy way of feeding cats.
 It’s the way nature designed them to eat.
 The only real con is it can take more time, less convenient and in some cases may cost more.

-- How much do you spend every month to raw fed?
+- How much do you spend every month to raw feed?